syncfusion-content/blazor-docs/blazor/multicolumn-combobox/value-binding.md

 Then, render the Generic MultiColumn ComboBox component with the required `TValue` and `TItem` in the respective razor components.

-Here, the MultMultiColumn ComboBox component with TValue as an int nullable type in the `/Index.razor` file.
+Here, the MultiColumn ComboBox component with TValue as an int nullable type in the `/Index.razor` file.

 **[Index.razor]**